 Capital expenses were deducted in the year that they were paid – like 3/4 special levies.

-With corporations, ownership and management become separate tasks and the need for accountability and measuring profitability made the concept of depreciation a must, for assets with specified useful lives, while the operating budget items are best understood as inventory.
+For strata corporations, ownership and management become separate tasks.
+The need for accountability and measuring profitability made the concept of depreciation a must for assets with specified useful lives, while the operating budget items are best understood as inventory.

-Typically, in reserve fund planning, assets that cost more than $500 are depreciated.
+Typically, in reserve fund planning, assets that cost more than $500 are depreciated based on a zero-sum basis from the current fiscal-year.

 Physical deterioration of a component is dealt with in terms of full replacement, partial replacement, update and allowance categories in the component inventory.

 Functional deterioration of a component is dealt with the upgrade category in the component inventory.

-Considering deterioration allows us to keep stock of the decline in the usefulness of an asset and not a decline in its market-value.
+Considering deterioration allows us to keep stock of the decline in the usefulness of an asset in present-value terms, and not in terms of a decline in its market-value.